OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

 OpenDreamKit’s project meeting will take place at European XFEL GmbH in Schenefeld near Hamburg (Germany), from Wednesday 20 - Friday 22 June 2018.
-We expect about 20 participants at this event.
+We expect about 15 participants at this event.

 *!!
-Note that during Wednesday all day as well as on the Thursday morning, a professionnal videographer will be running 6 interviews or more if relevant.
+Note that during Wednesday all day as well as on Thursday morning, a professionnal videographer will be running 6 interviews (or more if relevant).
 Viviane Pons will directly contact the participants who are likely to be required to share their points of views and insights (on ODK as a project, Jupyter, dissemination activities...).
-The content will eventually be added on the next version of the website once the videographer is done editing everything.*
+The content will eventually be added on the next version of the website once the videographer is done editing.*

 # The 3-day long meeting will be devoted to WP2 (dissemination) and WP1 (steering committee and preparation of deliverables), with a side-workshop about Jupyter activities